godotengine/godot-docs/tutorials/shaders/advanced_postprocessing.rst

 In order to get a usable depth value, we have to negate ``view.z``.

 The world position can be constructed from the depth buffer using the following code.
-Note that the ``CAMERA_MATRIX`` is needed to transform the position from view space into world space, so it needs to be passed to the fragment shader with a varying.
+Note that the ``INV_VIEW_MATRIX`` is needed to transform the position from view space into world space, so it needs to be passed to the fragment shader with a varying.

 .. code-block:: glsl